-Something as small as taking a reassuring tone when a coworker exhibits a soothing motion (i.e rubbing their face to calm themself down) can demonstrate great leadership and emotional intelligence.
+Something as small as taking a reassuring tone when a co-worker exhibits a soothing motion, such as rubbing their face to calm themself down, can demonstrate great leadership and emotional intelligence.

 Investing and applying to new opportunities

 In most poker game types, patience is a virtue.
-If you like playing Texas Hold’em with a table full of players, the recommended strategy is to play an average of only 20% of the hands you’re dealt.
-Control over your impulses is ultra valuable in personal finance and career development.
+If you like playing Texas Hold’ em with a table full of players, the recommended strategy is to play an average of only 20% of the hands you’re dealt.
+Control over your impulses is extremely valuable in personal finance and career development.

-Poker is a game of control – you want to make sure you are in charge of the actions.
-At any moment in a poker hand you want your opponent to think you have the opposite strength hand that you truly have (i.e, fold when you’re bluffing, call when you’re strong.)
-Negotiation is similar in that, while you don’t want the other party to think you want the opposite of your true intentions, you want to keep your cards close to your vest.
+Poker is a game of control — you want to make sure you are in charge of the actions.
+At any moment in a poker hand you want your opponent to think you have the opposite strength hand that you truly have, such as folding when you’re bluffing or calling when you’re strong.
+Negotiation is similar in that while you don’t want the other party to think you want the opposite of your true intentions, you want to keep your cards close to your vest.

-If you want to learn more about translating your poker experience to the workplace, or want to learn poker in the first place, join our community poker lessons.
+If you want to learn more about translating your poker experience to the workplace, join our community poker lessons.
 Take your seat at the table and experience the power of poker for yourself today.